 Are all the Mechanical Keyboards Compatible with Linux?

 No, not every mechanical keyboard is fully compatible with Linux OS, since mechanical keyboards have to customize able features that can be accessed through keyboard software offered by keyboard manufacturers.
 This makes it operating system dependent these advanced features can only be configured by supporting the operating system.
 And most mechanical keyboards do not support Linux OS.
 Although basic keyboard functions will work fine with Linux if your mechanical keyboard does not support by Linux.

 Yes!
 The vast majority of keyboards sold today will work out of the box with Linux.
 It’s important to note that some older models may require special drivers to function properly.
 If you don’t see any options listed here, it doesn’t mean they won’t work—it just means we haven’t tested them yet.

-To select the best mechanical keyboard Linux first checkout that is the keyboard supports Linux.
-Then look at its build quality is it can last longer.
-After it looks for its performance tactics like switch type, connectivity, keycaps, and at last look for additional features like media keys RGB lights, macro programming, etc.
+To select the best mechanical keyboard for Linux first check out that the keyboard supports Linux.
+Then look at its build quality it can last longer.
+After it looks for its performance tactics like switch type, connectivity, keycaps, and at last looks for additional features like media keys RGB lights, macro programming, etc.

-Hope you have all the essential knowledge about the best mechanical keyboard for Linux but if you still have any doubt feel free to comment below thank you!
+Hope you have all the essential knowledge about the best mechanical keyboard for Linux but if you still have any doubts feel free to comment below thank you!

 Have a nice day!